DIPlib/diplib/src/documentation/workplan.md

 -   An increasing number of filters and operators.

--   Interactive image display, as a separate module DIPviewer.
+-   Interactive image display, as a separate module *DIPviewer*.

 -   *MATLAB* interface.

--   *DIPimage* toolbox: The `dip_image` object is defined and has most methods defined.
+-   *DIPimage* toolbox: The `dip_image` object is defined and has all methods defined.
     The `dipshow` function works.
 Functions are being added as functionality is ported to the new library.

+-   *PyDIP* Python module: Currently just a thin wrapper around the *DIPlib*, with classes and functions behaving in the same way they do in C++.
+Written using *Pybind11*.

 ## What still needs to be done: